Kashiwa Mochi: Wagashi Sweets for Children’s Day

-Kashiwa Mochi (柏餅) is the traditional Japanese sweet prepared for “Tango no Sekku (端午の節句)”, which is known as “Children’s Day” in English.It is the Boys’ Festival held on May 5 in Japan.
+Kashiwa Mochi is a type of Wagashi that is prepared for “Tango no Sekku (端午の節句)”, often referred to as Children’s Day in English-speaking countries, which is the Boys’ Festival annually held on May 5.

-The reason why the mochi confection has the name “Kashiwa Mochi” is that the Japanese sweet is wrapped in the leaf of an oak called “Kashiwa (柏)”.
+By the way, the reason why the Mochi confection is called Kashiwa Mochi is that the Mochi is wrapped with the leaf of an oak called “Kashiwa (柏)”.

-The origin of Kashiwa Mochi dates back to the 18th century, when Tokugawa Shogun families ruled Japan.At that time, a Mochi confection came to be wrapped in Kashiwa leaves as a lucky charm for the prosperity of descendants.
+At the time, a Mochi confection came to be wrapped in a Kashiwa leaf which was prepared as a lucky charm for the prosperity of descendants.

-This is because old Kashiwa leaves flutter down after new burgeons have roots in the tree, and that inspired the idea that “Family line never fails”.
+Old Kashiwa leaves flutter down after new burgeons have roots in the tree, and that inspired the idea that “Family line never fails”.